 Are you looking for a recipe for pumpkin cookies?
 Make a batch of these Pumpkin Oatmeal Cookies.
 They are milk dunkin’ cookies that are a tasty treat to eat and easy to make.
-Are you ready for baking season?
+Are you ready for the baking season?
 I am, I love fall.
-Baking, the cooler weather and making cookies like these which are perfect for dunking in coffee or serving up with a tall glass of milk.
+Baking, the cooler weather, and making cookies like these which are perfect for dunking in coffee or serving up with a tall glass of milk.

 The oatmeal pumpkin cookies, and perfect for anyone looking for a gluten-free cookies recipe but, the recipe is easily adaptable details below.

 Looking for something else to bake?
 Here’s where to find our favorite cookie recipes.
 Or scroll down to see our other pumpkin recipes and see what you are in the mood to bake

 These pumpkin cookies have chocolate chips.
 But, if you don’t want Pumpkin Oatmeal Chocolate Chip cookies just leave them out, substitute with white raisins or pumpkin seeds.
 For other variations see recipe notes.

 Pumpkin Oatmeal Cookies – Gluten-Free

 Makes 24 cookies

 - ¾ cup brown sugar

 - 1 egg